pythonanywhere/help_pages/articles/FlaskWithTheNewWebsiteSystem.md

 not found page for a few seconds before the site comes up.
 If you get that, just refresh the page in your browser.
 We're on the case :-)

 You have a working Flask website hosted on PythonAnywhere using our experimental website system.
-However, this site will not currently appear on the "Web" page inside your PythonAnywhere account;
-we have a user interface that is a work-in-progress, though, and if you'd like to try that out, [drop us a line](mailto:support@pythonanywhere.com).
+However, this site will not currently appear on the "Web" page inside your PythonAnywhere account; we have a user interface that is a work-in-progress, though, and if you'd like to try that out, use the "Send feedback" link from your account page to request it.

 ## Getting and listing websites